 Food, clothes, digital goods, and leisure activities are the most important source of spending.
-They show a significant interest in travels abroad.
+They show a significant interest in traveling abroad.
 This strong interest in traveling can explain the wish to have a more western lifestyle which is also the result of the evolution of mentalities.
 They are more open-minded compared to their parents and they are willing to make new discoveries.
 This wish to have a western lifestyle can be illustrated by the changes in behaviors.
 Nowadays in China, one can notice the healthy trend that stems from Western countries.
 Chinese consumers pay a lot of attention to what they eat.
 They are ready to pay higher prices in order to have high-quality food.
-There are also numerous gym centers that open.
+There are also numerous gym centers that are open.
 The incredible number of international shops also helps to support this stand.
 Consequently, on average they spend 13 000 euros a year.
-Their spending matches with their lifestyle which is the result of the growing economy.
+Their spending matches their lifestyle which is the result of the growing economy.
 Another aftermath is the urbanization of big Chinese cities.

 Changes in the mentalities

-This generation is facing new experiences regarding lifestyle comparing to their parents.
+This generation is facing new experiences regarding lifestyle compared to their parents.
 They have a different attitude toward marriage and they face the rising of women’s social status in the professional world.
 They tend to show off more than past generations